thenewdarling/CurseOfStrahd/Timeline.md

 - The party meet the spirit of Nicholas, the supposed killer of Eliza Day.
 He is the one who stole the Sun Sword, but denies killing Eliza Day.
 - He asks the party to destroy the tree and set him free, in exchange he'll tell us where the Sun Sword is.
 Magda agrees (a lie), and exorcises him with Turn Undead when he gives over the information.

+#### Downtime before Session 21
+*The events of Magda side-story 'The Horse is Not Enough' happen now.*
+- Appending that story, Varian has a response offering Magda some comfort.

 ### Session 21 begins